kevinstadler/bombdamage/data/README.md

 ## Underlying data

 The underlying data set is based on the [Kriegsschädenplan](https://www.geschichtewiki.wien.gv.at/Kriegsschädenplan_(um_1946)) documenting war damage to buildings in Vienna that was compiled [under unknown circumstances](https://www.geschichtewiki.wien.gv.at/Kriegssch%C3%A4denplan_(um_1946)#Entstehung) in (or shortly after) 1946.
-The original data consists of 48 sheets of the Generalstadtplan ([original digitalisation available from WAIS](https://www.wien.gv.at/actaproweb2/benutzung/archive.xhtml?id=Akt+++++00000651m08alt#Akt_____00000651m08alt)) that were colour-coded by hand to signify different types of damage.
+The original data consists of 48 sheets of the Generalstadtplan ([original digitalisation available from WAIS](https://www.wien.gv.at/actaproweb2/benutzung/archive.xhtml?id=Akt+++++00000651m08alt#Akt_____00000651m08alt)) that were colour-coded by hand to signify different types and degrees of damage.
 As can be seen from [the legend at the top of the sheets](https://www.wien.gv.at/actaproweb2/benutzung/image.xhtml?id=TwKSo67xQgUqg55JnK2TO+M0+8OkdD4Jp25sfgC2ACs1), the original data distinguished between six different types of damage (see also the interactive map of the data provided by [Stadt Wien Kulturgut](https://www.wien.gv.at/kulturportal/public/grafik.aspx?bookmark=nyltRs9CK0bADiJEbjW5QxwZlCQ-b)):

-* "Totalschaden" (yellow fill of affected areas/buildings)
+* "Totalschaden" (yellow colouration of affected areas/buildings)
-* "Ausgebrannt" (red fill of affected areas/buildings)
+* "Ausgebrannt" (red colouration of affected areas/buildings)
-* "Schwerer Schaden" (blue fill of affected areas/buildings)
+* "Schwerer Schaden" (blue colouration of affected areas/buildings)
-* "Leichter Schaden" (green fill of affected areas/buildings)
+* "Leichter Schaden" (green colouration of affected areas/buildings)
 * "Bombentreffer" (marked by light gray hatching)
 * "Beschuss" (marked by light green hatching)